 Dust from the top down: ceilings, ceiling fans, walls, light fixtures, wall sconces, chair rails, baseboards, baseboard heaters, air vent covers, all furniture, shelves.

 If there’s lots of dust on furniture or shelves, it’s better to remove it with your vacuum cleaner than with a cloth or dusting tool.
 Vacuuming traps dust instead of allowing it to re-circulate.

 Move furniture as much as possible to get into the corners and areas than you can’t reach otherwise.

 Once the cobwebs and dust have been eliminated, begin washing woodwork as much as is necessary.

 Wash windows and any glass doors.

 Vacuum furniture and clean upholstery if necessary.

-Don’t try to use a lightweight floor cleaning tool on a floor that’s extremely dirty; this approach will only spread the dirt around.
+Don’t try to use a lightweight floor cleaning tool on extremely dirty floors; this approach will only spread the dirt around.
 Use a string mop and a bucket containing a cleaning agent diluted in water.
 The cleaning agent can be specialty floor cleaner, all-purpose cleaner, vinegar, or ammonia.
 (Don’t use vinegar or harsh cleaners on stone.)

 When you’re mopping an extremely dirty floor, expect to change your mop water repeatedly.
 If the water reaches the point that it’s gray, drain it and get a fresh batch.